tinymce/tinymce-docs/migration-from-4x.md

 ## Themes

-In TinyMCE 5.0, some themes have been removed and are now combined in a new single responsive theme called **Silver**.
-In TinyMCE 5.0 `Silver` is enabled by default, if a theme is not specified.
-The Silver theme contains a set of configurable UI components that could be used to replace the current customizations (modern, inline, and inlite theme).
+Most themes provided with TinyMCE 4 have been removed from TinyMCE 5 and are now combined in a new responsive theme called **Silver**.
+The `Silver` theme is enabled by default and contains a set of configurable UI components that can be used to replace the functionality of the TinyMCE 4 themes: Modern, Inline, and Inlite.

 | **Removed Theme**                                                                     | **Replaced by**                                   |
 | ------------------------------------------------------------------------------------- | ------------------------------------------------- |